 - Definitions from A Planners Dictionary, PAS 521/522, Planners Advisory Service, APA

-- §2.12 Spot Zoning from New Hampshire Practice, Vol. 15, Land Use Planning and Zoning, Third Edition, Atty.
+- §2.12 Spot Zoning - from New Hampshire Practice, Vol. 15, Land Use Planning and Zoning, Fourth Edition, Atty.
 Peter J. Loughlin

 Zoning Amendment Calendars

 - HB1210 - … relative to notice of changes to zoning districts and …